LuisFelipeFrancisco/Java-e-Orientacao-a-Objetos-Alura/JavaIO/README.md

 ```
 ### System.currentTimeMillis()

-System.currentTimeMillis() method that can be used to get the system's current time in milliseconds.
+System.currentTimeMillis() its method that can be used to get the system's current time in milliseconds.

 ```java
 import java.io.System;